dhuny/spicyMoodlebox/README.md

 ## Availability

-The Moodlebox code is available on (Moodlebox git)[https://github.com/moodlebox/moodlebox].
+The Moodlebox code is available on [Moodlebox git](https://github.com/moodlebox/moodlebox).
-The Spicy Moodlebox code is available on (SpicyMoodlebox git)[https://github.com/dhuny/spicymoodlebox].
+The Spicy Moodlebox code is available on [SpicyMoodlebox git](https://github.com/dhuny/spicymoodlebox).

 ### Release notes, Thanks & License

-This work is simply a port of the original work by Nicolas Martignoni, please visit (Moodlebox git])[https://github.com/moodlebox/moodlebox] for the Original Release Notes, Thanks and License.
+This work is simply a port of the original work by Nicolas Martignoni, please visit [Moodlebox git](https://github.com/moodlebox/moodlebox) for the Original Release Notes, Thanks and License.

 This contribution is from [R.Dhuny](riyad@dhuny.org)